HVAC Schools in Tampa and St. Petersburg, FL

 The U.S. Environmental Protection Agency (EPA) requires technicians who work with refrigerants to obtain EPA Section 608 Certification.
 Certification requires passing an exam on the safe handling of refrigerants.
 The four certifications are type I for small appliances, type II for high-pressure refrigerants, type III for low-pressure refrigerants, and universal for all types of equipment.
 Practice exams are available on the website.

 Technicians may obtain additional training and certifications from industry organizations.
 The Refrigeration Service Engineers Society (RSES) offers online courses taught by certified instructors.
 Technicians can study basic and advanced HVAC and HVAC/R principles.
 North American Technician Excellence (NATE) provides training and certification in HVAC and HVAC/R knowledge areas.
 And HVAC Excellence is dedicated to improving HVAC technician competence through training and certification.
-Details of certifications available, qualifications, and fees are available on their websites.
+Details of certifications available, qualifications, and fees are available on their websites or in this site’s HVAC certification guide.

 Obtaining a license requires passing the relevant exams, submitting proof of work experience, financial stability, and liability insurance, as well as paying the appropriate fees.
 Licenses must be renewed every two years.
 Renewal is dependent upon obtaining 14 units of continuing education in specific subjects.

-All HVAC technicians are encouraged to ensure that they have the necessary credentialing before beginning any projects.
+All HVAC technicians are encouraged to ensure they have the necessary credentialing before beginning any projects.

 Sandra Smith